SPIN IS IMPERFECT. IT’S ROUGH-

-Thirty years ago, SPIN launched with a self-deprecating but sincere introduction from founder Bob Guccione Jr. “The world needs a lot of things before it needs more magazines,” he wrote.
+In 1985, SPIN launched with a self-deprecating but sincere introduction from founder Bob Guccione Jr. “The world needs a lot of things before it needs more magazines,” he wrote.
 “However, I thought a lot of people might want SPIN, including myself.”
 And he was right.
-Over the past three decades, SPIN has proven that even in the face of paradigm shifts in the media and music industries — the decline of print, the record business bust, our own changes in-house (including Guccione’s departure in 1997, after selling the magazine) — that there is no shortage of people longing to read features, interviews and more from writers “with real excitement about music.”
+Over the past three-plus decades, SPIN has proven that even in the face of paradigm shifts in the media and music industries — the decline of print, the record business bust, our in-house changes — there is no shortage of people longing to read features, interviews and more from writers “with real excitement about music.”

 The following comes from a mission statement that appeared in the inaugural issue of SPIN.
 It means as much to this current staff as it did to the original writers and editors.

 A confession: SPIN is imperfect.
 It’s rough-edged, restless, insatiably curious.
 A little aggressive, a little cocky.
 Youthfully uncompromising, but maturely flexible.
 Romantic — definitely!
 Irreverent — sure!
 Unpredictable — yes.
 Very alive.